 While I was at school I also started playing the tin whistle and got interested in Irish and Scottish music and Irish and Scottish Gaelic songs and languages.
 I also dabbled briefly with playing the harmonica while at university, though didn't get very far with it.

 For many years after university I didn't play any instruments at all, though I did listen to a lot of music and sang to myself a fair bit.
 Then my musical activities started again in 2006 inspired by my visits to Ireland, where I've been going every summer since 2004 to study Irish language and songs.
 I started with the tin whistle, then got a low whistle, which I thought might disturb my neighbours less, and played folk tunes from Ireland, Scotland, Wales, England and elsewhere.

 In September 2007 I started playing the guitar, at first a steel string acoustic, and later I got a classical guitar.
 I had lessons until I left Brighton in July 2008, and have continued to play ever since.
 At first I learnt basic chords and strumming patterns, then decided to learn classical style.
 I also taught myself to play the melodies of folk tunes.

 After moving to Bangor in 2008 I started playing recorders - descant, treble and tenor, and in 2010 I got myself a mandolin.
-In 2011 a ukulele found it's way into my home, and in 2012 I acquired a bouzouki, a bodhrán, a bass recorder and a piano.
+In 2011 a ukulele found it's way into my home, and in 2012 I acquired a bouzouki, a bodhrán, bass and sopranino recorders and a piano.
 A family of ocarinas can also be found in various parts of my house.